Website The ICA Group, Inc.

 Deep knowledge of the worker cooperative model from a legal, accounting, and/or organizational development standpoint

 The salary range for this position is $68,000 to $73,200.
 ICA uses a salary scale and the specific salary within that range is determined by years of experience.
 The ICA Group provides a generous benefits package including 4 weeks of vacation, 13 paid holidays, 8 days of sick leave, and health insurance.
 In addition to holidays, ICA’s offices are closed the week between 12/25 and 1/1 each year as additional paid time off.

 About Working at the ICA Group

 The ICA Group is a rapidly growing nonprofit.
 All staff members are expected to help build organizational capacity, processes, and culture.
-The ICA Group has offices in New York City and Massachusetts and a hybrid remote/office work culture, although due to Covid-19 most are currently working from home.
-We utilize technology and virtual meetings on a daily basis, and prior to Covid-19, held quarterly in-person meetings.
+The ICA Group has offices in New York City and Massachusetts and a hybrid remote/office work culture, although due to Covid-19 many are currently working from home.
+We utilize technology and virtual meetings on a daily basis, and hold quarterly in-person meetings.
 Our staff enjoy highly satisfying work in a diverse and stimulating environment.
-We are committed to a workplace culture that supports work-life balance and flexibility for all ICA staff, including working parents and other caregivers.
+We are committed to a workplace culture that supports work-life balance and flexibility for working parents and other caregivers.